ryan4yin/nixos-and-flakes-book/docs/development/intro.md

 }
 ```

-Create an empty folder, save the above configuration as `flake.nix`, and then execute `nix develop` (or more precisely, you can use `nix develop .#default`), the current version of nodejs will be outputed, and now you can use `node` `pnpm` `yarn` seamlessly.
+Create an empty folder, save the above configuration as `flake.nix`, and then execute `nix develop` (or more precisely, you can use `nix develop .#default`), the current version of nodejs will be outputted, and now you can use `node` `pnpm` `yarn` seamlessly.

 ## Using zsh/fish/... instead of bash